dannyperichlara/speedreadingjs/README.md

 SpeedReadingJS
 ==============

-Add speed reading functionality to your website.
+Add speed reading functionality to your website or app.

 # Installation

 SpeedReadingJS depends only on jQuery.
-Link *jQuery* and the *speedreading.js* file and SpeedReadingJS will be ready to use.
+Link *jQuery* and the *speedreading.js* file and SpeedReadingJS will be ready to use:

 ```javascript
 <script src='js/jquery.js'></script>
 <script src='js/speedreading.js'></script>
 ```

-To start reading, just call the javascript speedreading.read('some text') function
+To start reading, just call the javascript speedreading.read('some text') function:

 ```javascript
 <script>